mistrmochov/magiskWaydroid/README.md

 # magiskWaydroid

+Changelog (V - 0.7): Added support for runit init system, but on voidlinux magisk doesn't work, because of some incompatibility with magisk busybox, I'm working on some solution!

 Small and quick script, that puts finished magisk files to waydroid directory.
 Fully working Magisk Delta!!
 Please kindly read everything here and follow insctructions, or It might not work properly!